DeepakZunzunkar/Hibernate-demo3/README.md

 >#### About
-This is basic Hibernate partialy xml and Annotaions based configuration ` console Application ,implemented using below jar
+This is basic Hibernate partialy xml and Annotaions configuration ` consoled based Application `,implemented using below jar
 - hibernate-core -5.6.14
 - hibernate-JPA -2.2
 - hibernate-commons-annotations-5.1.2